-Our business is concentrated in, and largely dependent upon, the continued growth of, and economic conditions in, the markets where we operate. - Our profitability is vulnerable to interest rate fluctuations.

-The elimination of the London Interbank Offered Rate ("LIBOR") and its replacement by other benchmark rates and the market acceptance of alternative indexes could adversely impact our business and results of operations. - We could suffer losses from a decline in the credit quality of our assets. - A significant portion of our loan portfolio is secured by real estate, and events that negatively impact the real estate market (such as the impact of COVID-19 on the hospitality industry) could negatively affect our business. - Our allowance for estimated loan losses may not be adequate, which may require us to take a charge to earnings and adversely impact our financial condition and results of operations. - Acquisitions may disrupt our business and dilute stockholder value, and integrating acquired companies may be more difficult, costly, or timeconsuming than we expect. - Our financial performance will be negatively impacted if we are unable to execute our growth strategy, including branch expansions into new - Our liquidity needs might adversely affect our financial condition and results of operations. - We may not be able to adequately measure and limit the credit risks associated with our loan portfolio, which could adversely affect our profitability. - As a community banking institution, we have smaller lending limits and different lending risks than certain of our larger, more diversified competitors. - Our business success and growth depends significantly on key management personnel and our ability to attract and retain key people.
+- Our profitability is vulnerable to interest rate fluctuations. - Our business is concentrated in, and largely dependent upon, the continued growth of, and economic conditions in, the markets where we operate. - We could suffer losses from a decline in the credit quality of our assets. - A significant portion of our loan portfolio is secured by real estate, and events that negatively impact the real estate market could negatively affect our business. - Our allowance for estimated credit losses may not be adequate, which may require us to take a charge to earnings and adversely impact our financial condition and results of operations. - Acquisitions may disrupt our business and dilute stockholder value, and integrating acquired companies may be more difficult, costly, or timeconsuming than we expect. - Our financial performance will be negatively impacted if we are unable to execute our growth strategy, including branch expansions into new markets. - Our liquidity needs might adversely affect our financial condition and results of operations. - We may not be able to adequately measure and limit the credit risks associated with our loan portfolio, which could adversely affect our profitability. - As a community banking institution, we have smaller lending limits and different lending risks than certain of our larger, more diversified - Our business success and growth depends significantly on key management personnel and our ability to attract and retain key people.